 Tip: From April through September, you can also tube the Rainbow River.

 2) Take A Dip In The Unique Water Of Rainbow Springs

 Just look at that water!
 Have you ever seen anything more inviting?

 Though our springs stay a comfortable 72°F year-round, it’s still a little chilly for a Floridian until summer.
 In the winter months you can practically have the pool to yourself, especially in the mornings.

 I’m heartbroken.
 Right now, the state is failing to protect our delicate natural springs from corporations, like Nestle.
 These companies want to pump out an unsustainable 1 million gallons a day from Ginnie Springs to sell as bottled water, 30% more than environmental scientists say it can handle.
 The Miami Herald’s article explains the situation further.

-In protest, Jeremy and I are donating members of the Florida Springs Council, a non-profit coalition leading the legal battle against these damaging permits.
+In protest, we are donating members of the Florida Springs Council, a non-profit coalition leading the legal battle against these damaging permits.
 We are also boycotting Nestle and Seven Springs brands, including Deer Park and Zephyrhills bottled water.